kowainik/relude/README.md

 alternative preludes.
 It's also relatively small, but:

 1. Protolude supports older GHC versions (from GHC 7.6.1) while `relude` only supports from GHC 8.0.2.
-So if you aim ancient GHC versions, `protolude` might be a better choice.
-But because of that it contains a lot of CPP, code is ugly in some places as a consequence and it's more difficult to add, remove or change things there.
+So if you target ancient GHC versions, `protolude` might be a better choice.
+But because of that it contains a lot of CPP, and code is ugly in some places, as a consequence it's more difficult to modify.
 2. `relude` has much better documentation:
     * [High-level overview of internal module structure](http://hackage.haskell.org/package/relude/docs/Relude.html)
     * 100% Haddock coverage